BlazZupan/ml1-notes/README.md

-# ml1-notes
+# ML1DS: Lecture notes

-Lecture notes and accompanying code for Machine Learning 1 for Data Science course at University of Ljubljana
+Lecture notes and accompanying Python code and examples for "Machine Learning 1 for Data Science" course at University of Ljubljana.